Online Safety in School

 If you would like further information about Online Safety and how you can keep your child safe online and on their mobile phone please contact your child’s class teacher in the first instance.

 Please use the link below for our latest Online Safety Policy.
-Please note this is under review and will be updated this term.

 The websites used to deliver lessons in school are also available via the links below